rolandasworks/DeloitteTODO/README.md

 - [ ] WebAPI

-due to time frame, the last three items were not added into project.
+Due to lack of time, the last three items were not added into project.

 Please let me know if you would like to those and I will update my project